Middleware for the mock-service-worker

 function createHandler(config: RestHandlerConfig): RestHandler {

-return new RestHandler(config.method, config.path, config.resolver)
+return new RestHandler(config.method, config.path, config.resolver);

 }